chadkluck/serverless-webservice-api-demo-suite/README.md

 ### 8 Ball

 Provides a prediction to a yes/no question, lucky numbers, and certainty of the prediction/lucky number.
+(For entertainment purposes only)

 Can be used as an example API and incorporated into sample code.

-Request prediction, numbers, and certainty: `/ball`
+Request prediction, numbers, and certainty: `/8ball`

-Request a prediction only: `/ball?code=prediction`
+Request a prediction only: `/8ball?code=prediction`

-The code parameter may also be set to `certainty` or `luckynumbers` to return only those.
+The code parameter may also be set to `certainty` or `luckynumbers` to return only those data points.

 ### Games